justinzane/wesnoth-ng/README.md

     does widget_generator really add anything to widget_gen?
 No!
 Just imagine having to type "gnu_stream_editor" all day instead of "sed" or "gnu_global_regular_expression_printer" instead of "grep".

+    - Remove archaic platforms like AmigaOS, Solaris, OS/2, etc.

+    - Attempt to isolate, to the degree practical, OS or ISA specific code to within the src/arch_dep/ path.

 ## Limitations